 Created by Facebook engineers, “Presto” is a massively scalable, open-source, distributed query machine that enables fast interactive analysis of vastly large data sets.
 Running exclusively in memory, Presto can run simple queries on Hadoop in a few milliseconds, while more complex queries take only a few minutes.
 Shown to be more than seven times more efficient on the CPU than Hive, Presto can merge multi-source data into a single query, thus providing analytics across an entire organization.

-Running interactive analytic queries on data sources ranging from gigabytes to hundreds of petabytes is a main use case for Presto—a tool that has transformed the Hadoop ecosystem.
+Running interactive analytic queries on data sources ranging from gigabytes to hundreds of petabytes is the main use case for Presto—a tool that has transformed the Hadoop ecosystem.

 As big data gets bigger and technology continues to advance, more big data processing tools with Dr. Seuss sounding names will no doubt be developed to meet future big data demands.